charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 The C# framework, for example, remains still C#, not clprolf, but C# with a frame for working!
 It is still a framework, although it supplies only annotations, and not code libraries.
 Indeed, it brings a frame.
 What's more, these annotations need an executable to work, checking the coherence, quite like the compiler.
 This executable does not exist at the moment.
 It could be written by the community, for example.
+In fact, it is quite like a compiler that makes syntactic then semantic analysis of the Java(or other language) source code, but doesn't generate code.

 The package org.clprolf.simolframework.java offers:
 @Simu_real_world_obj, @Abstraction, @Simu_comp_as_worker, @Comp_as_worker, @Model_real_world_obj, @Model, @Information, @Compat_interf_capacity, @Compat_interf_version, @With_compat, @Underst, @Long_action, @Prevent_missing_collision, @One_at_a_time, @For_every_thread, @Turn_monitor, @Dependent_activity, @Nature, @Contracts, @Forced_inh, @Forced_int_inh, @Forced_pract_code.